© Janet Davis

 But for those interested in native flora, ecological restoration, or designing a prairie garden, the park offers a time-capsule look at the rich diversity of plants that thrived in this harsh Zone 2 environment – dry and hot in summer, cold and windswept in winter – thousands of years before the arrival of European settlers and their transformation of the prairies into wheat fields.

-Wanuskewin’s dryland prairie is a tapestry of hundreds of species of grasses, rushes and sedges (there are 28 species of Carex alone) interspersed with small drifts of colorful wildflowers, shrubs and small trees.
+grasses, rushes and sedges (there are 28 species of Carex alone)

 The grasses, of course, are what brought the buffalo here to feed and the Indians to hunt them.
 The wildflowers include yarrow, Canada anemone, prairie pasqueflower, milkweed, bunchberry, prairie coneflower, erigeron, monarda, gentians, sunflowers and numerous species of aster, liatris, penstemon, potentilla and goldenrod.
 Shrubs and trees include Saskatoon berry (whose fruit is served in several delicious dishes at Wanuskewin’s restaurant), honeysuckle, wild cherry, bearberry, wild rose, silverberry, buffaloberry and, in the cool river valley, paper birch, trembling aspen and willows.